homycdev/scala-skyeng/README.md

 Application tests cover the endpoints behaviour of the application.
 It consists of typical command to see whether the services function as supposed to be.

+All tests related to the endpoints that app provides to manipulate with the services.

+## User manual
+For the better experience you should download the Postman to make following request.

+Please, make sure that you have running server.

+API to import into Postman: [API](https://gitlab.com/homycdev/scala-courseproject2020/-/blob/master/API.json)